 If you suddenly stop taking Vyvanse, it’s highly likely that you’ll experience what is known as the Vyvanse crash.
 This is a sudden onset of possibly severe withdrawal symptoms, especially irritability, anxiety, and fatigue.
 Additionally, you may notice a sudden return of your adult ADHD symptoms.

-Especially if you abruptly stopped taking Vyvance and even if you are tapering off under medical supervision, you will do well to have support to help you handle the effects of Vyvance withdrawal.
+Especially if you abruptly stopped taking Vyvanse and even if you are tapering off under medical supervision, you will do well to have support to help you handle the effects of Vyvanse withdrawal.

 How to Properly Taper off Vyvanse